thunderclient/thunder-client-support/README.md

    * Supports relative path to Home directory. use **$HOME** prefix e.g `$HOME/Documents/ProjectName`

-* Note 1: **Environment file**: The environments will stored in `thunderEnvironment.db` file. which will be part of thunder-tests folder.
+* Note 1: **Environment file**: The environments will stored in `thunderEnvironment.db` file, which will be part of **thunder-tests** folder.
 If you like to exclude any secrets from `thunderEnvironment.db` file then use `Local Environment` to store values locally
 * Note 2: **Files changes** are not detected by the extension yet, if you pulled changes from git, click **Reload** icon in sidebar.
 * Note 3: Please **restart vscode** after updating settings.